Camp

 Camps: Week 2: Storybook Studios

-I am an assistant pre-school teacher at a local preschool and have over 20 years of experience in the early childhood field.
-I live in Granite Springs with my husband Tim and our two sons, Timothy and Michael.
-Timothy is getting ready to attend college in the fall and Michael will be a junior in high school.
+Melissa is an assistant pre-school teacher at a local preschool and has over 20 years of experience in the early childhood field.
+She lives in Granite Springs with her family.

-When I am not working, I spend a lot of my free time with my family enjoying the outdoors in the Adirondacks.
+When Melissa is not working she spends her free time with family and enjoys the outdoors in the Adirondacks.

 Michelle Mullaly